Mioke/SwiftyArchitecture/README.md

 }
 ```

-- **ApiManager**
+- **API**

-  Now you can manager request with `ApiManager`, just sublass from `BaseApiManager` and conform to protocol `ApiInfoProtocol`.
-Only need to provide some infomation about the API and set where the callback is, you are already finished the configuration of an API.
+  Now you can manager request with `API<ApiInfoProtocol>`, creating a class conformed to `ApiInfoProtocol`, only need to provide some infomation about the API and set where the callback is, you are already finished the configuration of an API.

 ```swift
     var apiVersion: String {